mate-academy/react_phone-catalog/README.md

 # _Description:_

 Simple responsive internet-shop with favourites, cart, search, slider.
-Done with React Context, router-dom, axios etc. I made a simple node js backend which always returns the same data, provided for the catalog.
+Done with React Context, router-dom, axios etc. with a simple node js backend which always returns the same data, provided for the catalog.